-We understand that life doesn’t always go as planned.
-If you’ve already missed a payment you may have already received a call, letter, text or email from us.
-The most important thing is not to ignore the situation.
+If you’ve already missed a payment you may have received a call, letter, text or email from us.
+Don’t ignore the situation - arrears tend to get worse if you do nothing.
 The best thing you can do is to pay back the missed payments as soon as you can.
-This will help you get back on track, otherwise things can get worse and your credit rating may be affected which means it may be more difficult for you to get a loan in the future.
+While you are in arrears your credit rating may be affected which means it may be more difficult for you to get a loan in the future.

 Often a good way to do this is to set up a direct debit if you haven’t one already.
 When you pay by direct debit you know your payments will be made on the same day every month, so you don’t have the hassle of calling into the branch.